 4. The myth: “HIV patient should not eat high calorie, high protein diet”

 - Have high-calorie protein drinks or shakes.
-Adding powdered milk can increase the nutrition in other drinks.
+Adding powdered milk can increase the nutrition of other drinks.

 - Drink 8 to 10 glasses of filtered water each day.

-- Keep nutritious snacks on hand, such as nuts and carrot sticks.
+- Keep nutritious snacks on your hands, such as nuts and carrot sticks.